A Profit Sharing Plan is a qualified retirement plan where the annual contribution limits are 25% of pay or $57,000 in 2020 and 2021.

 The following are the main options a business has to test its qualified plan and skew the numbers in favor of key employees:

 - Age-Weighting the Contribution

 - New Comparability Classification Plans

-To determine if your business has the proper 401(k)/profit sharing plan design and if there is a way to tweak the design to skew the numbers in favor of your key employees/business owners, please click here to email us or phone 440-655-8344.
-To sign up for a free consultation or to just get more information click here.
+To determine if your business has the proper 401(k)/profit-sharing plan design and if there is a way to redesign the numbers to better suit your key employees/business owners, please contact our firm for a free consultation.

-While most people think it’s a good idea to fund a “tax-deferred” qualified retirement plan; many times that is not the case.
-In fact, tax-deductible qualified retirement plans can be more tax-hostile than tax favorable.
+While most people think it’s a good idea to fund a “tax-deferred” qualified retirement plan; many times not the case.
+In fact, tax-deductible qualified retirement plans can be more tax-hostile than tax-favorable.

 Are Qualified Plans Tax-Hostile or Tax-Favorable?

-We’ve run the numbers and for most clients under the age of 60, paying taxes on the seed while letting your money grow tax-free and come out of a wealth-building tool tax-free in retirement will be much better than simply income tax deferring money the traditional way through a 401(k) or other tax-deferred qualified plan.
+We’ve run the numbers and for clients under the age of 60, paying taxes on the seed while letting your money grow tax-free and come out of a wealth-building tool tax-free in retirement may be better than simply income tax-deferring money the traditional way through a 401(k) or other tax-deferred qualified plans.

-To learn how you can build a tax-favorable retirement nest egg outside of a qualified retirement plan, please click on the video box below.
+View our article on how you can build a tax-favorable retirement nest egg outside of a qualified retirement plan.